VysotskiVadim/VysotskiVadim.blog/_drafts/dont-use-jetpack-pagination.markdown

 }
 ```
 In example I just took result from use case, and pass it to paging if it's successful.
-But error should be handled by View Model.
+If something goes wrong, it should be handled by view model.
+In example we show error message with retry button to user.
+When user clicks retry (view call `retry` on error state),
+view model repeat request.
 ```kotlin
 private suspend fun retryWhenUserAskForIt(params: ItemsPageLoadingParams): ItemsPagedResult.ItemsPage<Item> {
     val retryAfterUserAction = CompletableDeferred<ItemsPagedResult.ItemsPage<Item>>()